 - b) When the reality we are working with has such a natural hierarchy, we may want to reflect that hierarchy in our software.
 However, Meyer warns about what he calls "taxomania" the tendency to go overboard with classification hierarchies in software.
-In particular, there is a danger of creating too many levels in a hierarchy, without enough distinctions between classes at a level. - c) In general, we want to reflect a natural hierarchy in our software if the different objects we are working with fall into classes that have enough significant differences in attributes and behavior to make classification worthwhile. - (1) EXAMPLE: In the video store problem, the items the store rents can be categorized as movie tapes and game cartridges.
-These probably have enough distinctions to warrant two classes inheriting from a common "RentableItem" base class, because the information we need to store about each is quite different: - (a) Movies: studio, actor(s), genre, rating, running time - (b) Games: system made for, rating (using a very different sort of rating scale from that for movies) - (2) EXAMPLE: If the store rents both VHS tapes and DVD's, we may not to further classify movies into VHS and DVD, because the kind of information we keep about each is the same. - 2.
+In particular, there is a danger of creating too many levels in a hierarchy, without enough distinctions between classes at a level. - c) In general, we want to reflect a natural hierarchy in our software if the different objects we are working with fall into classes that have enough significant differences in attributes and behavior to make classification worthwhile.

+EXAMPLE: In the library problem, the items the library checks out can be categorized as book and DVD.
+These probably have enough distinctions to warrant two classes inheriting from a common "Item" base class, because the information we need to store about each is different, and their behaviors are a bit different

+- (1) Books: store call number, title, author.
+When checked out, a book can be renewed. - (2) DVD: store call number, description, lead actor.
+Cannot be renewed. - 2.
 A second broad type of inheritance is what Meyer calls software inheritance.
 Here, the inheritance structure reflects a hierarchy that does not exist in the reality being modeled, but is useful nonetheless in the software. - a) Actually, as it turns out, what Meyer calls software inheritance shows up in UML models in two places - here, and under realization.
-We'll discuss the latter case later. - b) The usages we made of inheritance when working with Karel J. Robot really fall into this category.
-For example, at one point we created the class RightTurnerRobot by extending Robot.
-It is, however, unlikely that you would find separate catalog listings for these two types of robot - rather, we created this hierarchy to make software development easier. - c) One common motivation for this sort of inheritance is to facilitate polymorphism.
-Suppose we want to create a collection class whose elements are to be various sorts of objects - e.g. perhaps a home inventory that lists the different items found in our home (useful information in case of a fire or theft.)
+We'll discuss the latter case later. - b) One common motivation for this sort of inheritance is to facilitate polymorphism.
+Suppose we want to create a collection class whose elements are to be various sorts of objects e.g. perhaps a home inventory that lists the different items found in our home (useful information in case of a fire or theft.)
 In order to place these different items in the same polymorphic container, they would need to all derive from a common base class, which is the class of things the collection actually stores.
 (E.g. in this case, we might create a class HomeAsset and make things like furniture, books, artwork, electronic equipment etc. inherit from it.)